* U.S. crude production rose 1 percent last week - EIA

-* Russia says ready to consider revising output cut deal
+* Russia says ready to consider revising output deal parameters

-* Morgan Stanley sees WTI crude below $50 to mid-2018 (New throughout, adds Baker Hughes data, updates prices, market activity and comments)
+* Morgan Stanley sees WTI crude below $50 to mid-2018 (Adds OPEC reaction to Russian comment, adds analyst comment, updates prices)

-NEW YORK, July 7 (Reuters) - Oil prices fell more than 2.5 percent on Friday after data showed U.S. production and rig counts rose last week just as OPEC exports hit a 2017 high, casting doubt over efforts by producers to curb global oversupply.
+LONDON, July 7 (Reuters) - Oil prices fell more than 2 percent on Friday after data showed U.S. production rose last week just as OPEC exports hit a 2017 high, casting doubt over efforts by producers to curb oversupply.

-Russia, which is cooperating with OPEC in a deal to stem production, said it was ready to consider revising parameters of the deal if needed.
+Russia, which is cooperating with OPEC in a deal to stem production, said on Friday it was ready to consider revising the parameters of the deal if needs be.

-A group of oil-producing countries monitoring the deal will meet on July 24 in Russia, when they could recommend adjusting the pact.
+A group of oil producing countries monitoring the output deal will meet on July 24 in Russia at which point they could recommend adjusting the pact.

-U.S. bank Morgan Stanley said it expected WTI prices to remain below $50 until mid-2018.
-(Additional reporting by Karolin Schaps in London, Henning Gloystein in Singapore and Aaron Sheldrick in Tokyo; Editing by Chris Reese and David Gregorio)
+Morgan Stanley said it expected WTI to remain below $50 until mid-2018.
+(Additional reporting by Henning Gloystein in Singapore and Aaron Sheldrick in Tokyo; Editing by Edmund Blair, Greg Mahlich)